 The contents of the support CD are subject to change at any time without notice.
 Visit the ASUS website for updates.

 3.2.1 Running the support CD

 To begin using the support CD, simply insert the CD into your CD-ROM drive.
-The CD automatically displays the Drivers menu if Autorun is enabled in your computer.
+If Autorun is enabled in your computer, the software and drivers menu automatically appears on your screen.